-Let's be honest: black has gotten a bad rap lately.
+Let's be honest: black has gotten a bad home decor rap lately.
 White is everywhere, and black has been kicked to the curb a little bit: relegated to being boring, gloomy, blah blah blah.
-And you know, that's just not fair to our dear dark-shaded friends: black (and it's other dark color pals like charcoal and navy) can have so much impact in small or large doses, without making the room feel dreary or dull (although it does make for a great moody space 🙂 ).
+And you know, that's just not fair to our dear dark-shaded tones: black (and it's other dark color pals like charcoal and navy) can have so much impact in small or large doses, without making the room feel dreary or dull (although it does make for a great moody space 🙂 ).
 As much as we love white for kitchens and walls, there are just too many lovely rooms out there that use black so beautifully to let us stand back and see black maligned and ignored.
 So, here are 13 ways to consider using black in your home to add some drama and elegance to any room.
 I know, the title says reasons… but all these photos should be reason enough, ha!

 Paint It Black: Using Dark Colors to Add Drama to a Space